-B3.8 Additional controls for development other than dwelling houses 3.8.2 Secondary dwellings Objectives Controls 01 To ensure that amenity is provided to the occupants of the principal dwelling, secondary dwelling and to neighbouring properties.
+B3.8 Additional controls for development oth 3.8.2 Secondary dwellings Objectives Controls To ensure that amenity is provided to the occupants of the principal dwelling, secondary dwelling and to neighbouring properties.
 C1 The secondary dwelling is located within the building envelope.
 Note: Only a secondary dwelling approved under the State Environmental Planning Policy (Housing) 2021 may be located outside the building envelope.
-C2 Both the principal and secondary dwellings have direct access to private open space.
+C2 Poth the principal and secondary dwellings have direct access to private open space.
+JA DY MIDCR 2015 ARRIER